BJW333/Pancreatic-Cancer-Predictive-Model/README.md

 Viewing Outputs and Results.
 -------------------------------

-To see the output/results of the run programs just click into the corrsponding file either Pancreatic_Cancer_Stacked_Ensemble_RF_HGB_LR_Prediction_Model.ipynb or Pancreatic_Cancer_DecisionTree_Classifier_Prediction_Model.ipynb and scroll all the way down to see the results and all of the visualzations.
+To see the output/results of the run programs just click into the corrsponding file either:
+Pancreatic_Cancer_Stacked_Ensemble_RF_HGB_LR_Prediction_Model.ipynb or Pancreatic_Cancer_DecisionTree_Classifier_Prediction_Model.ipynb
+and scroll all the way down to see the ouputs/results and all of the visualzations.